corbado/xk6-passkeys/README.md

 ## Examples

-We have implemented two example load tests in the `examples` directory: one for registration and one for login.
+We have implemented two example load-tests in the `examples` directory: one for registration and one for login.

-Since a passkeys backend is required for testing, we provide a sample backend for load testing.
+Since a passkeys backend is required for load-testing, we provide a sample backend for load-testing.
 To start the backend, execute the following commands:

 ```bash
 docker build -t passkeys-backend examples/backend
 docker run -p 8080:8080 passkeys-backend
 ```

-🚨 **The backend has been implemented solely for testing purposes.
+🚨 **The backend has been implemented solely for load-testing purposes.
 It has not been reviewed, secured, thoroughly tested, nor does it adhere to best practices.**

-To load test the registration flow, run the following command (**in a different terminal**):
+To load-test the registration flow, run the following command (**in a different terminal**):

 ```bash
 ./k6 run examples/registration.js
 ```

-To load test the login flow, run the following command (**in a different terminal**):
+To load-test the login flow, run the following command (**in a different terminal**):

 ```bash
 ./k6 run examples/login.js